-The Board's performance against key performance indicator (KPI) targets during 2020/21, was as follows:
+The Board's performance against key performance indicator (KPI) targets during 2021/22, was as follows:

-- Of 2,116 new Council Tax entries added, 93% were completed within 3 months of the effective date against a target of 87%.
-98% were completed within 6 months against a target of 92%. - Of 561 alterations to the non-domestic valuation roll, 38% were completed within 3 months of the effective date against a target of 77%.
-66% were completed within 6 months against a target of 92%.
-The three monthly and six monthly targets were not met.
-This is as a result of the pandemic, and in particular the valuation roll changes which resulted from the grants scheme introduced by central government which required an entry in the valuation roll before a grant payment could be made.
+Of 2,818 new Council Tax entries added, 93% were completed within 3 months of the effective date against a target of 87%.
+98% were completed within 6 months against a target of 92%.

+Of 976 alterations to the non-domestic valuation roll, 68% were completed within 3 months of the effective date against a target of 77% and 83% were completed within 6 months against a target of 92%.
+The three monthly and six monthly targets were not met, essentially due to the continued challenges as a result of the pandemic and in particular the limitations on carrying out on-site surveys.

-With regards to electoral registration, within the period 2020/2021, in addition to two by-elections held in North Lanarkshire, the principal activities centred on maintaining the completeness and accuracy of the registers.
-Early 2021 involved significant preparatory work for the Scottish Parliament Election, held on 6 May 2021, including dealing with the significant increase in postal voting applications received as a result of the pandemic.
+With regards to electoral registration, within the period 2021/2022, in addition to two byelections held in North Lanarkshire, the principal activities centred on maintaining the completeness and accuracy of the registers, together with preparations for and the undertaking of the Scottish Local Government Election on 5 May 2022, the associated tasks to which were carried out successfully.

-The annual canvass of electors 2020 was subject to major reform with introduction of The Representation of the People (Annual Canvass) (Miscellaneous Amendments) (Scotland) Regulations 2020.
+The annual canvass of electors 2021 was subject to major reform with the introduction of The Representation of the People (Annual Canvass) (Miscellaneous Amendments) (Scotland) Regulations 2020.
 Under the reformed canvass, data matching was used at the outset of the canvass to help identify those properties where the residents are more likely to have changed.
-All EROs in Great Britain were required to match specified data they hold on registered electors against the Department for Work and Pensions' Customer Information System (DWP CIS) dataset.
+All Electoral Registration Officers in Great Britain were required to match specified data they hold on registered electors against the Department for Work and

+Pensions' Customer Information System (DWP CIS) dataset.
 This dataset is already used in the electoral registration process to verify an applicant's identity.

-Due to the lockdown restrictions and social distancing rules during the pandemic, the household visit element of the 2020 canvass was not able to go proceed, however the canvass reforms allowed for e-communications which included telephone and email contact.
-The canvass was concluded successfully and the registers were published on 1 December 2020.
+The household visit element of the 2021 canvass was able to proceed, with suitable precautions undertaken as a result of the pandemic, with circa 31,000 properties being canvassed.
+The canvass reforms also allowed for e-communications that included telephone and email contact.
+The canvass was concluded successfully, and the registers were published on 1 December 2021.

-More information on the Board's performance during 2020/2021 can be found on the Board's website at www.lanarkshire-vjb.gov.uk
+More information on the Board's performance during 2021/2022 can be found on the Board's website at www.lanarkshire-vjb.gov.uk